sbudh/Sailpoint/README.md

   }
  return userName;

-10.Write a rule to return entitlements from particular  Applications.
+Write a rule to return entitlements from particular  Applications.
  List list = new ArrayList();
   List managedattributelist = context.getObjects(ManagedAttribute.class);
   for(ManagedAttribute Entitlements:managedattributelist){